NoahFontaine/DiaPulse/README.md

 # DiaPulse

-Deep Learning LSTM model to predict my future BG.
+Deep Learning LSTM models to predict my future BG.

 Trying to predict what my Blood Glucose level (BG) will be in 5-120mins - in 5mins intervals - based of CGM and bolus data from my pump.